 - on-going evaluation and review, promoting a culture of continuous improvement

 - provide support for Board members on request

 - provide input for reports, correspondence and Ministerials on behalf of the Board and in liaison with the Office for Disability Issues.

-Must have: board experience, or to be willing to receive training in this.
+The Chair must have Board experience or be willing to receive training in this.
+They should have:

-- clear understanding of the roles and responsibilities of the Board within Government
+- A clear understanding of the roles and responsibilities of the Board within Government

 - experience in working with government

 - an ability to facilitate meetings and support members